M4RT1NDEV/4y/readme.md

 disable the main box borders with `hide_borders = true`.

 ## Additional Information
+The name "4y" comes from the 4 in M4RT1ND3V and the y is from the name ly which is the login manager this is a fork of.

 The name "Ly" is a tribute to the fairy from the game Rayman.
 Ly was tested by oxodao, who is some seriously awesome dude.